gbv/beaconspec/mappings.md

 * the `ANNOTATION` meta field used as predicate,
 * the link annotation value used as literal object.

-Applications MAY use a predefined URI as link annotation or process the link annotation by other means.
-For instance annotations could contain additional information about a link such as its provenience, date, or probability (reification).
+Applications MAY use a predefined IRI as link annotation or process the link annotation by other means, for instance for provenience and versioning of links.
+Applications MAY assign a default language tag or datatype to all literal objects derived from link annotations.

 Typical use cases of link annotations include specification of labels and a "number of hits" at the target dataset.
 For instance the following file in